Citi's Corbat tempers investor expectations in debut

 While Citigroup’s stock is up more than 40 percent in the past 12 months, investors still see the company as an enterprise on a difficult mission to shrink its way to prosperity, Townsend said.

 The skepticism shows in the company’s stock price.
 Citigroup’s shares trade for only 0.8 of its tangible book value, or its net worth.
-JPMorgan Chase & Co (JPM.N), which on Wednesday announced its third-consecutive year of record profits, trades for 1.2 times its tangible book value, while Wells Fargo & Co (WFC.N) trades for about 1.6 times.
+JPMorgan Chase & Co, which on Wednesday announced its third-consecutive year of record profits, trades for 1.2 times its tangible book value, while Wells Fargo & Co trades for about 1.6 times.

 On Thursday there was relatively little in the way of 2013 outlook from the bank, though CFO Gerspach did tell analysts that Citi expects interest margins to be steady in 2013 relative to 2012.
 Bank investors have had a close eye on margins lately.